If you leave state service, there are several options available to you.

 2) Request a Rollover to a Qualified Retirement Account

-Alternatively, you can have your accumulated retirement contributions "rolled over" or transferred directly into a tax-qualified IRA or other qualified retirement vehicle.
+Alternatively, you can have your accumulated MSERS retirement contributions "rolled over" or transferred directly into a tax-qualified IRA or other qualified retirement vehicle.
 Under certain circumstances, there may be a penalty for early withdrawal.

-3) Take a Refund
+3) Request a Refund

 You may receive a refund of your accumulated retirement contributions, with 20% deducted for federal taxes.
-If you take a refund, you lose all rights associated with membership.
+If you take a refund, you lose all rights associated with MSERS membership.
 There may be additional tax penalties if you take a direct refund of your contributions.
 You may wish to consult with the IRS or your tax advisor for specific information and guidance.

 If you return to state service after taking a refund, you may have to satisfy certain service requirements before you are eligible for particular retirement benefits.
 You would not be eligible to receive a retirement allowance until you have been in active membership service for at least two consecutive years following the start of your new employment with the Commonwealth unless you meet one of the applicable exceptions.